reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

-GPIO ports are also used as `chip select <https://en.wikipedia.org/wiki/Chip_select>`_ signals for various hardware devices that use the SPI protocol (examples below), or hardwired to `secondary processors`_ for communication purposes.
+GPIO ports are also used as `chip select <https://en.wikipedia.org/wiki/Chip_select>`_ signals for various hardware devices that use the SPI protocol (examples below), or as signalling lines to `secondary processors`_ for communication purposes.

 Usual register values for driving GPIO ports: ``0x46/0x44``, ``0x138800/0x838C00``, ``0xD0002/0xC0003``.
 More details `on the wiki <http://magiclantern.wikia.com/wiki/Register_Map#GPIO_Ports>`_.